Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Introduction

 A comparison between measurement-device-independent (MDI) DV-QKD and CV-QKD protocols, taking into account experimental imperfections was done by Pirandola et. al \cite{piran2}.
-A critical comment argued that this comparison is unfair as it depends on the source and detector technologies used \cite{xu}.
-DV-QKD and CV-QKD protocols in a noisy channel with ideal sources and detectors have been investigated in Ref. \cite{usenko}.
-It was shown that CV-QKD protocols are robust against noise when loss is low whereas DV-QKD protocols are superior in strong loss regimes.
-However, in Ref. \cite{usenko}, the key rates of the QKD protocols were ignored as a metric for the comparison.
+This comparison in terms of source and detector technologies was discussed in Ref. \cite{xu, Pirandola2015B}.
+Subsequently, a technology-independent comparison of DV-QKD and CV-QKD protocols in a noisy channel with ideal sources and detectors have been investigated in Ref. \cite{usenko}.
+It was shown that CV-QKD protocols are generally robust against noise when loss is low to moderate whereas DV-QKD protocols are superior in very low and strong loss regimes.
+However, in Ref. \cite{usenko}, the analysis for DV-QKD assumed distinguishability between signal photons and noise photons, leading to favourable results for DV-QKD noise tolerance in the very low loss regime.
+In practical channels, stray photons from background noise are indistinguishable from the signal photon \cite{erlong}.
+In addition, the magnitudes of secret key rates of the QKD protocols were ignored as a metric for the comparison.
 High key rates are an important requirement for a full QKD network to service many users \cite{eleni2016, pan2021}.

 We hypothesize that one of the factors for the consistent historical performance of DV-QKD protocols is mainly due to their robustness to phase noise, which plagues CV-QKD protocols that rely on encoding information in phase as well as amplitude \cite{ralph2000}.
 We test this hypothesis by introducing a phase noise model consistent with both DV-QKD and CV-QKD.